dustinpfister/blog_posts/_posts/lodash_flatten.md

 ## 5 - conclusion

 I hope you enjoyed this post on the lodash \_.flatten method, if you think there should be something more to add to this post be sure to let me know in the comments.
 Also if you enjoyed this post you might want to check out my many other [posts on lodash](/categories/lodash/).
-Some other posts of interest that are relavent to \_.flatten migth be my post on [\_.chunk](/2017/09/13/lodash-chunk/), and [\_.zip](/2018/02/01/lodash_zip/)
+Some other posts of interest that are relevant to \_.flatten might be my post on [\_.chunk](/2017/09/13/lodash-chunk/), and [\_.zip](/2018/02/01/lodash_zip/)